maxnix/admin-plugin/packages/artifacts/README.md

 yarn sync-addresses
 ```

+### Publishing

+- Access the repo's GitHub Actions panel
+- Click on "Publish Artifacts"
+- Select the corresponding `release-v*` branch as the source

+This action will:
+- Create a git tag like `v1.2`, following [package.json](./package.json)'s version field
+- Publish the package to NPM

 ## Documentation

 You can find all documentation regarding how to use this plugin in [Aragon's documentation here](https://docs.aragon.org/admin/1.x/index.html).